Engineering-Research-and-Development/true-connector/doc/start-stop.md

 docker-compose down -v
 ```

-There is also short video, that shows how to use TRUEConnector.
+There is also short video, that shows how to use TRUE Connector.
 Files are located in [tutorial](doc/tutorial/) folder.

 At this point, you should be able to use TRUE Connector and send messages.
 How to send messages, check following link [Send multipart form request](doc/exchange-data.md):